Introduction to Core ML conversion tool

 To deactivate this environment, simple use:

-Now, in our temporary Python environment, use this to install coremltools
+Now, in our temporary Python environment, we can perform the installation.

 And you’re done!
 First part achieved 🎉